 Each specialty field is so narrow in its definition and scope that if something is just a little bit off, the patient will get referred on to the next specialist and the next specialist and the next specialist.

-Be sure to read the findings of the study.
-And don't lose hope.
+Be sure to read the findings of the study, and don't be discouraged.
 As David Nash, Dean of the Jefferson College of Population Health and one of the study's collaborators acknowledges, "While our speed on this road seems to have slowed a bit, we will surely reach our destination soon."